Aoli03/DSD-Final-Lab-Project/README.md

 From Lab 6, we also used our score display code with the 7-segment display **in Hexadecimal**. _Every frame, your score will increase by 1 but is displayed as a 'count' integer divided by 8 to keep numbers small._

-We also created eight total obstacles instead of just one ball which run off the original collision detection and framework with the modified behaviors.
+We also created eight total obstacles instead of just one ball.
+These run off the original collision detection and framework of ball with the modified behaviors.
 Over time, the obstacles would also begin to travel more quickly, increasing the difficulty.

 When implementing random respawns, we initially had an issue where the obstacles would respawn in similar areas and at similar intervals.